Is it for me?

 I make every effort to make and keep therapy affordable for all.
 The assessment fee is the same as for a regular therapeutic session.
 A session lasts for 50 minutes and the baseline fee (on the sliding scale) is £60.

-A sliding scale enables the practice to provide a 20% low or no fee access rate.
-If you are low waged or unemployed, please contact me directly for further information.
+A sliding scale enables the practice to provide a 20% low fee access rate.
+If you are low waged or unemployed, please contact me for further information.